A visual difficulty that affects reading.

 What can be done?

-People with Visual Stress can read with much greater ease if they cover a print with a specially treated coloured overlay.
+People with visual stress can read with much greater ease if they cover a print with a specially treated coloured overlay.
 Screening can help to identify which colour is most beneficial.
 Crossbow Education supply convenient Reading Rulers and the larger A4 size Coloured Overlays in ten colours that have been carefully selected to cover the full spectrum in different combinations.

 Crossbow also supply the Visual Stress Assessment Pack for thorough screening of individual colour preferences.
 For any optical difficulties, it is important that an optometrist is also consulted to ensure that there are no underlying medical or ophthalmic conditions.
 Some optometrists prescribe coloured lenses, and specialist equipment to test for colour preference.
 It is often found that lenses of a different colour from the overlays are needed.
 A list of specialist optometrists and Irlen centres can be found here.

-Does Visual Stress go away?
+Does Visual Dyslexia go away?

 Generally, no; although there are cases reported where the contrary has been the case.
 Sensitivity does seem to change though, especially in a changed response to coloured filters.
 Somebody who has found a particular colour most beneficial may find that this preference changes and a different tint will be more helpful.